 If all contracts have an excess actuarial present value that is floored at zero, then use the cash surrender value to allocate any excess aggregate reserve over the aggregate cash surrender value.

-For projecting future liability cash flows, assume the same liability assumptions that were used to calculate the stochastic reserve defined in 3.D.
+For projecting future liability cash flows, assume the same liability assumptions that were used to calculate the SR defined in Section 3.D.

 As a hypothetical example, consider a company with the results of the following five contracts: